 Is it anorak or not?
 Iím certainly hooked.

-Photography is a visual medium, therefore coming to Geograoph with poor sight creates interesting challenges, my talk explains how Geograph has given me impetus to reach beyond self set barriers.
+Photography is a visual medium, therefore coming to Geograph with poor sight creates interesting challenges, my talk explains how Geograph has given me impetus to reach beyond self-set barriers.
 I hope it will be an inspiration to some.

 Why It Started with YHA